Mabel K. Staupers

-Mabel Keaton Staupers (February 27, 1890 – September 30, 1989) was a pioneer in the American nursing profession.
-Faced with racial discrimination after graduating from nursing school, Staupers became an advocate for racial equality in the nursing profession.
+Mabel Keaton Staupers (February 27, 1890 – September 30, 1989) was a Barbadian born American pioneer of the nursing profession.
+Being faced with racial discrimination after graduating nursing school, Staupers became an advocate for racial equality in nursing in the United States.
+She is best known for her leadership in the National Association of Colored Graduate Nurses (NACGN) and for helping end the racial restrictions against black nurses in the United States military during World War II.